 - Clean the inside of the grilling bowl and lid using mild dish soap and a steel brush.

-In addition to cleaning out old charcoal, keep your charcoal grill in peak condition with regular maintenance.
-Follow these cleaning tips at the beginning and end of each grilling season, performing more often as needed.
+Keep your charcoal grill in peak condition with regular maintenance before and after grilling season.
+Follow these cleaning tips at the beginning and end of each grilling season.

 How to Clean a Gas Grill

-While gas grills don’t require the level of cleaning required of charcoal grills after each use, they should be thoroughly cleaned at the beginning and end of each grilling season in order to keep them in top grilling condition.
-These steps can be followed using either natural gas or propane-powered grills.
+Natural gas or propane-powered gas grills don’t require the level of cleaning required of charcoal grills.
+However, they should be thoroughly cleaned at the beginning and end of each grilling season.
+Doing this will help remove grease and smoke buildup.

 After each use:

-- Cleaning grill grates is easier with a long-handled stiff-wire brush.
-If you don’t have a brush, ball up some aluminum foil and hold with long-handled tongs.
+- Cleaning grill grates is easier with a long-handled, stiff-wire brush.

 - Use a rag or folded paper towels to apply vegetable oil to the clean grill grates.
 This will help prevent rust and food build-up.